Top 10 Quicksilver Messenger Service Songs

 # 8 – Who Do You Love

-One of the reasons we all loved Quicksilver Messenger Service is how the band covered some simple blues classic songs and turned them into long, extended psychedelic jams.
+One of the reasons we all loved Quicksilver Messenger Service was how the band covered some simple blues classics and turned them into long, extended psychedelic jams.
 In the case of Bo Diddley’s classic “Who Do You Love,” it was an extended jam that lasted an entire album side.
 This great version took up the entire A side of the Quicksilver Messenger Service album Happy Trails.
 The record was released in 1969.
 The recording of “Who Do You Love” was taken from a live show at the Fillmore East in 1968.
 The band on the recording included John Cipollina and Gary Duncan on guitar and vocals, David Freiberg on bass, and Greg Elmore on drums.

 # 7 – Dino’s Song

 If you ever heard a Quicksilver Messenger Service Song, this is the one that you might recognize.
 “Dino’s Song” was released on the album Quicksilver Messenger Service.
 The LP served as the band’s debut record.
 It was released in 1968.
 “Dino’s Song” was released as a single from the record.
-It was the band’s second highest charting single of their career, peaking at number 68 on the Billboard Top 100 in 1968.
+It was the band’s second-highest charting single of their career, peaking at number 68 on the Billboard Top 100 in 1968.

 # 6 – Mona

 Once again, we turn to another great cover version of a classic rock song.
-The Quicksilver Messenger Service cover of Buddy Holly’s “Mona” was released on their Happy Trails album.
+The Quicksilver Messenger Service’s cover of Buddy Holly’s “Mona” was released on their Happy Trails album.
 “Mona” was a widely covered rock song by Buddy Holly.
 The Rolling Stones covered it on their first album.
 Bruce Springsteen played it during his entire 1978 tour.
 However, Quicksilver Messenger Service’s arrangement of the song was nothing like the original or most other cover versions.
 Quicksilver Messenger Service laid out their extended psychedelic jam ideas all over this baby.

 # 5 – Shady Grove